stronnag/bbl2kml/README.md

 $ /fl2mqtt -cafile mosquitto.org.crt  --mqtt test.mosquitto.org,fl2mqtt/fl2mtqq/test,8883 -mission simple_jump.mission BBL_102629.TXT
 ```

-If a mission file is given, this will aslo be displayed by BulletGCSS, albeit incorrectly if there WP contains types other than `WAYPOINT` and `RTH`.
+If a mission file is given, this will also be displayed by BulletGCSS, albeit incorrectly if there WP contains types other than `WAYPOINT` and `RTH`.

 ## `mission2kml`